 Another member of the film crew.
 The rigger works with the gaffer and grips to rig up lighting and scaffolding.

 The film score is created specifically by a music composer for that film.
 Usually released as a full soundtrack album after the movie’s premiere, the score is a vital part of any film, and we don’t just say that because we’re musicians!

 It might seem obvious, but it always helps to go over the basics!
 A shot is an individual piece of footage taken by one camera.
 Scenes are made up of a grouping of shots.
 Sequences are made up of a grouping of scenes.

 The subject is a broad term used to identify the focal point of a shot.
 It can be anything that the director wishes to choose as the focus.
 This is usually one of the actors or an object.

 A camera shot that angles up or down, rotating around the horizontal axis.
 Tilt shots are usually used to suggest a character’s power or lack thereof.

 Underexposure is when a shot is filmed with a less-than-standard amount of light being let into the lens.
 This results in a dimly-lit image with hard-to-distinguish features.

 The vertigo effect is a filming technique that involves the camera moving backward via dolly while simultaneously zooming in.
 The result is a dramatic visual with the subject remaining in the same place in the frame.
 This is while the background distorts around them.

-A camera setting that sets the ‘true colour’ of white.
-As a result, all other colours captured by the camera are based on the white balance.
-This is useful because the colour white may not appear properly ‘white’ under various lightings.
+A camera setting that sets the ‘true color’ of white.
+As a result, all other colors captured by the camera are based on the white balance.
+This is useful because the color white may not appear properly ‘white’ under various lightings.